AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-06-07-Triviality.md

 ## Abstract
 Renormalization of the eﬀective potential is considered using autonomous and perturbative conventions.
 The primary focus of attention is the triviality of $\lambda \left[\Phi^{2}\right]_{4}^{2}$.
 Several examples are considered: 1.
 An interacting scalar field, 2.
 Scalar quantum electrodynamics, and 3.
-Scalar Yang Mills theory.
+Scalar Yang-Mills theory.
 Effects of finite temperature, background spacetime curvature, and multiple loops are also considered.
 The Halpern-Huang approach and long-range effects are included for completeness.

 # Interacting scalar field
 Let